List of nutrition guides: United States

+In the United States, the Department of Agriculture uses "The New Pyramid", an inverted food pyramid that prioritizes non-processed foods over processed items.
+The pyramid places proteins, vegetables and full-fat dairy at the top, while avoiding foods that are highly processed.
+This approach claims to reduce chronic diseases such as obesity, diabetes, and fatty liver disease.

-Previous USDA food guides include the Basic 7 (1943–1956), the Basic Four (1956–1992), the Food Guide Pyramid (1992–2005), and MyPyramid (2005–2011).
+Previous USDA food guides include the Basic 7 (1943–1956), the Basic Four (1956–1992), the Food Guide Pyramid (1992–2005), MyPyramid (2005–2011), and MyPlate (2011–2026), the last of which is still used in nutrition education.

 The National Institutes of Health uses the Dietary Approaches to Stop Hypertension (DASH) Eating Plan for people seeking to lower their blood pressure.
 DASH differs from MyPlate in that the protein category is replaced by a smaller proportion of lean meats, poultry, and fish; there are separate sections for fats and oils, legumes, and sweets; and fruits and vegetables do not constitute half of the diet.

-The Center for Nutrition Policy and Promotion in the USDA and the United States Department of Health and Human Services jointly release a longer textual document called Dietary Guidelines for Americans, updated in 2015 with the next scheduled revision in 2020.
+The Center for Nutrition Policy and Promotion in the USDA and the United States Department of Health and Human Services jointly release a longer textual document called Dietary Guidelines for Americans, updated in 2026 with the next scheduled revision in 2030.

 Dietary Reference Intake values are published by the Institute of Medicine for general use, but nutrition facts labels in the U.S. use the older Reference Daily Intake standards instead.